 Can I Just Throw Grass Seed on Bare Spots?

-Throwing grass seed onto bare spots will result in little-to-no germination and will not help to repair lawn spots.
+Throwing grass seed onto bare spots will result in little to no germination and won’t help to repair lawn spots.
 If you want to fix patches on grass, you need to properly prepare the bare spots before laying down the seed.

 Why Does My Grass Have Bald Spots?